Thursday 5th Week of the Year

 ”You have a responsibility, Jesus, to pay this

 debt that I owe to God because you

 According to that culture, Jesus must respond with mercy

 by acknowledging her and giving her what is hers,

 Now this was known as the honor game

 which could only be played by equals

-and she was not an equal to Jesus.
+and she was not equal to Jesus in that society.